codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 toc: true
 ---

-It is possible to define and manage Quay pipeline triggers with Codefresh UI.
+It is possible to define and manage Quay pipeline triggers with the Codefresh UI.
-This allows you to trigger Codefresh pipeline when a Quay event happens (e.g. a new Docker image is uploaded)
+This allows you to trigger Codefresh pipelines when a Quay event happens (e.g. a new Docker image is uploaded).

 ## Manage Quay Triggers with Codefresh UI